covid19-hg/covid19hg/src/pages/faq/index.md

       access to these groups of researchers.
 All researchers are required to follow the code of conduct outlined
       in[https://www.covid19hg.org/about/.](https://www.covid19hg.org/about/)
-  - question: |
-      Who will have access to the results summary statistics?
+  - question: '**Who will have access to the results summary statistics?**'
     answer: >-
       Results summary statistics will be meta-analyzed across studies and immediately made available to the scientific community via the website result browser, via [GWAS catalog](https://www.ebi.ac.uk/gwas/), [Open
       Target Platform](https://www.targetvalidation.org/) and other portals.
-  - question: |
-      My data cannot leave my country, what can I do?
+  - question: '**My data cannot leave my country, what can I do?**'
     answer: >-
-      EGA is working with partners to establish federated nodes, however, these are still in development at this time.
+      The EGA is working with the ELIXIR network to establish the EGA Federation network to enable data to be deposited within national jurisdictions.
+We expect to launch the first nodes in mid-late 2020.
+In the meantime, we suggest you contact your country's ELIXIR head of node to find out about the current status for your country.
   - question: >
       Is the system compliant with current European regulations for data protection?